marcusAutomation/colibri_testing/README.md

 Consider this application created for testing purposes

-Add your credentials in the ENV file so the application can obtain the required credentials
+Add your credentials in the ENV file so the application can obtain the required credentials.